Thyroid Function Test

 5. Wipe away the first drop of blood with a tissue.

-6. Hold your lanced finger over the tube so that it collects the blood.
-You may need to milk your finger by rubbing it from the knuckle to the nail.
+6. Hold your lance finger over the tube so that it collects the blood.
+You may need to gently rub your finger from the knuckle to the nail to stimulate the milk flow.
 Do not squeeze around the site of the finger prick.

 7. Once you have collected enough blood to reach the line marked on the collection tube, seal it with the lid and attach the adhesive label.